ZipZapCraftShack/TCM_JTD/docs/_ChoosingACuttingTool/ChoosingACuttingTool_ToolMaterial.md

 - Recycling Used Tools: Explore recycling options for carbide and other metals to minimize environmental impact.
     - **Carbide is a limited resource with mining implications, please recycle broken and worn tooling.**
+> {: .new  }
+>TCM Provides carbide recycling in exchange for store credit!
 - Reducing Waste: Opt for resharpenable tool materials when possible to extend tool life and reduce waste.

 ## Conclusion